FelisPhasma/Felis-Stack-Compiler/Readme.md

 ```
 npm install -g felis-stack-compiler
-felis-stack watch ScssDir CssDir BabelDir JsDir ScriptsDir HtmlDir
+felis-stack watch \
 ```
 That's it!
-The compiler will automatically watch for changes in the files and re-compile when they are changed.
+The compiler will automatically watch for changes in the files and compile sources when they are changed.

 ---
 ## Command syntax